Mheser/deep_learning/04. credit_card_fraud_detector/README.md

-# Deep Learning - Credit card challenge
+# Deep Learning - Credit Card fraud detector

 🎯 The goal of this challenge is to build a Credit Card fraud detector model using Neural Networks.